Paouky/paouky-docs/docs/wiki/introduction/mimblewimble/mimblewimble.md

 And it all still validates.

-### Cut-through Everything
+### Cut-through everything

 Going back to the previous example block, outputs `prev_out1, prev_out2`, which were spent by `in01, in02` respectively, must have appeared previously in the blockchain.
 After the addition of this new block, those past outputs as well as `in01, in02` can also be removed from the blockchain as they now are intermediate transactions.
+The blocks they were originally included in would still remain valid after their removal.

-All that's needed to remain is the set of currently unspent outputs `out01, out02, out05`.
+All that needs to remain is the set of currently unspent outputs `out01, out02, out05`.
 We conclude that the chain state (excluding headers) at any point in time can be summarized by just these pieces of information:

 1. The total amount of coins created by mining in the chain.